 Even with enough sleep, you feel tired.
 Some people describe a bone-deep exhaustion that doesn't respond to caffeine or rest.
 Your body may be processing the accumulated stress and sleep disruption that porn use was masking.

-This is maybe the most dangerous symptom, not physically, but because it makes you want to quit quitting.
+This symptom can be especially risky because it makes you want to quit quitting.
 The voice in your head says:

 • "I felt better when I was watching porn."